With distinct job types like full-time vs part-time, exempt vs non-exempt, have you ever wondered why employees have

 Being protected by the labour laws, the employer must take the utmost care in the salary calculation of the non-exempt employees.
 The Minimum Wages Act, 1948, helps employees receive at least the minimum guaranteed wages from their employer.
 Moreover, if the employees work above the specified hours, then they should be entitled to the exact overtime payment decided under the laws.

-Despite using an automated payroll management tool, the employer should compulsorily include all the calculations during salary processing.
+Despite using an automated payroll management software, the employer should compulsorily include all the calculations during salary processing.
 Even a small error in the same can bring some severe allegations to the company, thus degrading the status.
 Whereas that is not the case with exempted employees as neither their payroll is never fixed nor they are protected under the laws.

 There must be some reason for creating more than one type of employment options for employees.
 Knowing the importance of non-exempt employees for employers is not enough.
 The employees also find benefits in choosing between non-exempt employment, and here are the reasons why.

 Though it changes according to the employment type, Non-exempted employees only have to work for fixed hours.
 In these fixed hours, they are monitored thoroughly.
 They are not allowed to breach the laws of fixed hours and breaks.
 But apart from these regulations, an employer cannot ask them to work extra hours regardless of their own wish.

 The employees under the non-exempted type regardless of their net pay must be paid the minimum salary as per the rules formed under the Minimum Wages Act, 1948.
 Despite their time and detailed, the employer is liable to pay them the exact minimum pay, calculated based on the actual working hours.
 The more you work, the more you earn.